The Most Controversial SNL Sketches Ever

 Writer Rober Smigel, however, felt the sketch didn't deserve all the hate — according to Entertainment Weekly, he told Howard Stern that it was "very empowering" for audience members to see Farley "completely proud, just unashamed and going for it."
 Rock wholeheartedly disagreed.
 "As funny as that sketch was, and as many accolades as he got for it, it's one of the things that killed him," Rock said.
 "It really is.
 Something happened right then."

-The "SNL" we know today isn't exactly known for its edgy, dark comedy.
-Sure, we get the occasional hit sketch featuring a paedophilic robot, but for the most part, sketches that make mothers gasp are more commonly seen on shows like "Key & Peele" and "The Eric Andre Show."
-But this was 1975 when "SNL" was a new kind of sketch program fueled by cocaine and sleep deprivation (via HuffPost) that pushed the boundaries — for better or worse — established by programs like "The Carol Burnett Show."
+The "Saturday Night Live" we know today isn't exactly known for its edgy, dark comedy.
+But this was 1975 when "SNL" was a new kind of sketch program fueled by cocaine and sleep deprivation that pushed the boundaries — for better or worse.

 One of the most infamous sketches out of Season 1 was "Word Association," in which Chevy Chase and Richard Pryor toss slurs back-and-forth until Chase eventually blurts out the N-word, much to Pryor's horror.
-The sketch still both shocks viewers and receives accolades today — Rolling Stone boldly claims that the sketch was "the last time a white guy said the N-word on TV and actually diffused racial tensions rather than ignited them" — but at the time, the bit was unlike anything ever aired on network television.
+The sketch still both shocks viewers and receives accolades today — Rolling Stone boldly claimed that the sketch was "the last time a white guy said the N-word on TV and actually diffused racial tensions rather than ignited them" — but at the time, the bit was unlike anything ever aired on network television.

 Tebow offends Christians

 How do you explain the cultural phenomenon that was Tim Tebow to folks who didn't experience it?
-"He was good at football, but he was great at praying" seems like a flippant way to describe Tebow's extreme popularity in 2013, which made it the perfect route for "SNL" to take when mocking the tight end's showy devotion to the Lord.
+"He was good at football, but he was great at praying" seems like a flippant way to describe Tebow's extreme popularity in 2013, which made it the perfect route for "Saturday Night Live" to take when mocking the tight end's showy devotion to the Lord.
 In "Jesus Visits Tim Tebow and The Denver Broncos," Jason Sudeikis plays a laid-back Jesus Christ who is exhausted with helping the Broncos win game after game — it's interfering with his work attending other events where he's frequently called up, like the Country Music Awards and beauty pageants.

 By the end of the sketch, Christ exits with a plea for Tebow to "take it down a notch" with his love of Jesus, a plot point that some Christians did not appreciate.
 Famous televangelist Pat Robertson (via Entertainment Weekly) claimed the sketch was an example of "anti-Christian bigotry," adding an Islamophobic claim that "if this had been a Muslim country and they had done that, and had Muhammad doing that stuff, you would have found bombs being thrown off and bodies on the street."
 Mediate writes that Robertson wasn't alone — Fox News' Bob Beckel called the sketch "despicable" for portraying Christianity in a negative light.